ibm-cloud-docs/EventStreams/using_rest_producer.md

 ## Accessing the REST producer API
 {: #rest_produce_access}

 You must retrieve the URL and credential details that are needed to connect to the API from a Service credentials object or service key for the service instance.
-For information about creating these objects, see [Connecting to {{site.data.keyword.messagehub}}](/docs/EventStreams?topic=EventStreams-connecting).
+For more information about creating these objects, see [Connecting to {{site.data.keyword.messagehub}}](/docs/EventStreams?topic=EventStreams-connecting).

 The URL for the API's endpoint is provided in the ```kafka_http_url``` property.